CABrouwers/telnet-engine/README.md

 A useful feature in such cases is the fact that the text argument of a request can be replaced by a function that returns a string.
 The function will be calculated just before the **Engine** sends the line of the text to the server.

 ### Example
+In this example the processing function **f1** detects and stores the digits at the beginning of the line containing the words "Canad". **f2**  theses numbers as the text of the second query.
 ```
 var te = require("telnet-engine")
 var en = new te.Engine("rainmaker.wunderground.com",23)